The Yamaha Group aims to make contributions to communities and their invigoration by planning and holding music events in various regions.

 Yamaha Musical do Brasil Ltda.
 (YMDB) began its Sopro Novo (New Breath) activities in 2005 and has since been holding recorder music popularization seminars for music teachers throughout Brazil.

 These seminars entail music instruction lessons that comprehensively provide instruments, textbooks, and teaching methods.
 Starting with how to read music and ending, ultimately, with ensemble performances, seminar members learn music performance techniques so that they can begin giving music instruction to beginners after completing the lessons.
 In Brazilian schools, there is no regular music education in the compulsory curriculum.
 For this reason, the cultivation of music instructors plays an important role in granting children their first opportunity to learn music.
-Over the past 13 years, Sopro Novo seminars have been held over 1,600 times in 189 cities and have trained approximately 4,700 instructors.
+To date, Sopro Novo seminars have been held over 1,600 times in 189 cities and have trained approximately 4,700 instructors.
 The number of children taught by those instructors has reached more than 550,000.

 - Yamaha Group Sustainability Policy